6 Approximate derivatives in Julia

 plot!(f'')

 Here is an example where we plot the tangent line and the function.
-The MTH229 package provides this function to compute a tangent line function:
+The MTH229 package provides a function tangent which takes values for f and c and returns a function that represents the tangent line.
+The use is illustrated below.
+First we define a function f and use tangent to define a function tl:

 f(x) = x^x